Parameter learning

 _images/fig_sprinkler_sl.png

-DAG of the Sprinkler data set.
+DAG of the Sprinkler dataset.

-Suppose we observed N “cloudy” occurences among a total of “all clouds”, so we might guess that about “50%” of “cloudy” are “sprinkler” or so.
+Suppose we observed N “cloudy” occurrences among a total of “all clouds”, so we might guess that about “50%” of “cloudy” are “sprinkler” or so.
 According to MLE, we should fill the CPDs in such a way, that P(data|model) is maximal.
 This is achieved when using the relative frequencies.
 From the bnlearn library, we’ll need the fit for this exercise:

 DAG_update = bnlearn.parameter_learning.fit(DAG, df)